Fuel System

 NOTE:

-• 14.7:1 is NOT “perfect power” (12.6:1 (rich) is much better)
+• 14.7:1 is NOT “perfect power” (12.6:1 (rich) is better)

 • 14.7:1 is NOT “perfect fuel economy” (15-16:1 is better)

 To vapourize liquid fuel, we need HEAT.
-When the engine is cold, there is very little heat, so not much fuel vapourizes.
-To fix that, we run really rich so that collectively, enough fuel will vapourize enough to run the engine.
-Your engine might be as rich as 8:1 during cold start.
+When the engine is cold there is very little heat, so not much fuel vapourizes.
+Except we need vapourized fuel.
+SOME fuel vapour will happen, but not enough to run the engine, so…

 We want maximum fuel efficiency when we are cruising (where we are doing the most driving) – so we want “just enough fuel” to run ok.
 Many engines can run around 15 or 16:1 lean under cruise conditions.

-But maximum efficiency is not maximum power
+But maximum efficiency is NOT maximum power

 For maximum power we want “ALL the fuel we need.”
 This is 12.6:1 for most gasoline engines, even richer for turbocharged engines (upwards of 11:1).
-The extra fuel also helps “cool” the combustion, so the combustion doesn’t start eating the motor as well.
+The extra fuel also helps “cool” the combustion, so the combustion doesn’t start eating the motor as well

-Note: MORE fuel is not more power – the CORRECT amount of fuel is needed for maximum power.
+Note: MORE fuel is not more POWER – the CORRECT amount of fuel is needed for maximum power.

 Air-Fuel Mixtures for idle (green cells, bottom left), cruise (the red cells) and full throttle (the blue cells)